|Satisfactory Academic Progress (SAP)||Return of Title IV Funds Formula|

 - 87 / 174 = 50.0% (Percentage of Title IV funds unearned)

 - 50.0% of $30,602.00 = $15,301.00 (Unearned Title IV funds)

 - Amount ATSU repays to the lender = $15,301.00

 The funds must be paid back to the federal loan programs in the following order:

 - Federal Perkins Loan

 - Federal GradPLUS Loan

-When an overaward occurs, the Director of Student Financial Assistance reviews the student's financial aid file.
+When an overaward occurs, the Director of Student Financial Services reviews the student's financial aid file.
 After necessary adjustments are made, the Director contacts the student informing him/her of the overaward and the adjustment which has to be made.
 Adjustments are normally made by reducing a subsequent loan disbursement.
 Upon rare occasions, a student must write a check to the lender to repay an overaward.